buchmayne/marleybuchman/content/resume.md

 Organize monthly meetups for programmers and data scientists interested in the R programming language in Portland

-**Product Analyst Consultant // Tellis // San Francisco, CA // October 2020**
+**Product Analyst Consultant // Trellis // San Francisco, CA // October 2020**

 Researched, developed, and recommend alogrithm to optimize ad revenue for startup helping policyholders manage their auto insurance